rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

 <chunk_context>The section on "Kommunikationskabel PROFIBUS" details the specifications and options for communication cables designed for SCHUNK's mechatronic products, specifically highlighting their compatibility with PROFIBUS systems.
-It emphasizes the use of M12 connectors on both ends of the cables and provides a table listing various cable types, their identification numbers, and dimensions, which are crucial for integration into existing automation systems.
-This information aligns with the document's overall focus on the EGL 90 universal gripper and its associated components, showcasing the importance of reliable communication in automated handling solutions.</chunk_context>
+It includes a table listing various cable types, their identification numbers, and dimensions, emphasizing the use of M12 connectors for easy integration.
+This information supports the broader theme of the document, which focuses on the technical specifications and functionalities of SCHUNK's automation and gripping technology, particularly the EGL 90 universal gripper.</chunk_context>
 <chunk>## EGL 90

 ## Kommunikationskabel PROFIBUS